 It’s only a little seaside snippet of Italy’s Province of Campania, just 25-miles or so long.
-But for centuries it has inspired numerous writers, musicians, and artists, as well as Fodor’s, the guidebook folks, who described it as “the most divinely central stretch of water, land, and habitation on earth.”
+But for centuries it has inspired numerous writers, musicians, and artists, as well as Fodor’s, the guidebook folks.
+They described it as “the most divinely central stretch of water, land, and habitation on earth.”

 UNESCO concurred in 1997 when it crowned it as World Heritage Site, citing the beauty of its classic Mediterranean landscape.

-There’s little wonder these Amalfi coastal towns remain a favorite among travelers, and a Shangri-La for honeymooners.
+There’s little wonder these Amalfi Coast towns remain a favorite among travelers, and a Shangri-La for honeymooners.

-Come to the Amalfi once and you’ll find the urge to return almost irresistible, especially if you’ve only spent a day or two in the region.
+Come to the Amalfi once and you’ll find the urge to return almost irresistible.
+That’s especially true if you’ve only spent a day or two in the region.

 The Amalfi Coast Towns

 The area was first settled by Greeks in 600 BC, who were followed by the Romans in the fourth century.
-In medieval times the Maritime Republic of Amalfi ruled the seas and coast of the region, dominating Mediterranean trade for a century.
+Notably, in medieval times the Maritime Republic of Amalfi ruled the seas and coast of the region.
+It dominated Mediterranean trade for a century.

 Amalfi’s Trinity of Towns

 In fact, one of the most pleasurable things to do on the Amalfi Coast is just to while away an afternoon, perhaps over a glass of wine or a limoncello, the region’s famous lemon liqueur.
-You only need to stroll about any piazza central in these seaside towns to see how it has been elevated to an art form.
+Stroll about any piazza in these towns and you’ll see how it has been elevated to an art form.

 Ravello’s Renowned Music Festival

-Ravello is the most sophisticated of the Amalfi Coast towns, and is renown for its connection to Richard Wagner since it was where he composed part of his opera Parsifal.
+Ravello is the most sophisticated of the Amalfi Coast towns.
+It’s renown for its connection to Richard Wagner since it was where he composed part of his opera Parsifal.

-The Ravello Music Festival, Italy’s biggest musical event, launches it’s 30th anniversary this year with the first performance on April 3rd and continues to October 12th, with most of the popular performances in the summer months.
+The Ravello Music Festival, Italy’s biggest musical event, usually is held April to October.
+The most of the popular performances take place in the summer months.
 Wagner stayed at the Villa Rufolo, where some performances take place.